Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 # Overview

 The aim of this project is to demonstrate skills in HTML and CSS.
-Some JavaScript is used for interactivity and to make the website better accessible with screen-readers.
+Some JavaScript is used for interactivity and to make the website more accessible with screen-readers.

-It is a mobile-first built and is responsive on tablet, desktop and screens up to 2000px wide.
+It is a mobile-first build and is responsive on tablet, desktop and screens up to 2000px wide.
 It is also compatible with all popular browsers.

-The website is intended to target the visually impaired community including friends, families and organisations for the blind/visually impaired/disabled as well as event organisers, State bodies, art Councils and the general public.
+The website is intended to target the visually impaired community, including friends, families and organisations for the blind/visually impaired/disabled as well as event organisers, State bodies, Art Councils and the general public.

-They will be able to see the schedule of events, rehearsal times and locations as well as a way to learn about and contact the choir in order to join, seek further information or book them for an event.
+They will be able to see the schedule of events, rehearsal times and locations, as well as a way to learn about and contact the choir in order to join, seek further information or book them for an event.

 ---